-The commission proposes these rules to implement House Bills 3810, 4559 and Senate Bill 594, 88th Texas Legislative Session (2023).
+The commission adopts these rules to implement House Bills 3810, 4559 and Senate Bill 594, 88th Texas Legislative Session (2023).
 HB 3810 amended THSC, §341.033 by requiring nonindustrial public water systems to notify the commission when an unplanned condition caused a public water supply outage or issuance of drinking water advisories or a boil water notice.
 HB 4559 amended TWC, §13.1394(a)(1) by changing the county population in the definition of "affected utility."
 An affected utility is required to file an emergency preparedness plan with the executive director for review and approval.
 SB 594 amended THSC, §341.0315, which requires the commission to adopt rules establishing connection equivalency values for each retail meter size used to serve a recreational vehicle park in calculating connection counts.

 The commission's analysis indicates that Texas Government Code, Chapter §2007, does not apply to these rules based upon exceptions to applicability in Texas Government Code, §2007.003(b).
-The rulemaking is an action that is taken to fulfill obligations mandated under state law for all of the proposed rules.
+The rulemaking is an action that is taken to fulfill obligations mandated under state law for all of the adopted rules.
 The rulemaking related to emergency preparedness plans is also an action taken in response to a real and substantial threat to public health and safety, that is designed to significantly advance the public health and safety purpose, and that does not impose a greater burden than is necessary to achieve the public health and safety purpose.
 Texas Government Code, §2007.003(b)(4) and (13).

 First, the rulemaking is an action taken to fulfill obligations under state law.
-The law requires actions by the commission and the regulated community when unplanned conditions at a nonindustrial public water system result in a system outage or issuance of advisories or boil water notices under THSC, §341.033; the county population in the definition of "affected utility" impact those affected utilities who are required to submit emergency preparedness plans to the commission under TWC, §13.1395a)(1); and state law now requires the commission to promulgate rules to establish connection equivalency values for each meter size used to serve a recreational vehicle park for purposes of public water system connection counts under THSC, §341.0315.
+The law requires actions by the commission and the regulated community when unplanned conditions at a nonindustrial public water system result in a system outage or issuance of drinking water advisories or boil water notices under THSC, §341.033; the change to the county population in the definition of "affected utility" maintains those affected utilities requirements to submit emergency preparedness plans to the commission under TWC, §13.1395(a)(1); and state law now requires the commission to promulgate rules to establish connection equivalency values for each meter size used to serve a recreational vehicle park for purposes of public water system connection counts under THSC, §341.0315.
 Texas Government Code, §2007.003(b)(4).

-Second, the rulemaking related to the submission of emergency preparedness plans by affected utilities are actions that are taken in response to a real and substantial threat to public health and safety.
-The proposed rules would ensure the continuity of operation of public water systems by temporary managers appointed pursuant to emergency orders with a duration established by the legislature and by ensuring that emergency preparedness plans are submitted by affected utilities in appropriate counties designated by the legislature.
-The proposed rules would significantly advance the public health and safety purpose; and do not impose a greater burden than is necessary to achieve the public health and safety purpose.
+Second, the adopted rules will ensure the emergency preparedness plans are submitted by affected utilities in appropriate counties designated by the legislature.
+The adopted rules will significantly advance the public health and safety purpose; and do not impose a greater burden than is necessary to achieve the public health and safety purpose.
 These rules advance the public health and safety by ensuring appropriate governmental regulation and do so in a way that does not impose a greater burden than is necessary to achieve the public health and safety purpose.
 Texas Government Code, §2007.003(b)(13).